Trump's fake video featured 'Danger Zone.' Musician Kenny Loggins wants it scrubbed

 In the fake video, a crown-wearing Trump is in a fighter jet emblazoned "KING TRUMP."
 Accompanied by Loggins singing "Danger Zone" – a hit single from the 1986 movie Top Gun – the plane dumps sludgy brown material over crowds of protestors carrying American flags and signs in what appears to be New York's Times Square.

 The video was published as an apparent reply to the widespread "No Kings" protests that took place across the country on Saturday.
-(On Saturday evening, the official White House account posted a fake image on Twitter of Trump and Vice President JD Vance wearing crowns.)
+(On Saturday evening, the official White House account posted a fake image on Twitter of Trump and Vice President JD Vance wearing crowns, juxtaposed with a fake image of Rep. Hakeem Jeffries, D-N.Y., and Sen. Chuck Schumer, D-N.Y., in sombreros.)

 In a statement sent to NPR Monday morning, Loggins wrote: "This is an unauthorized use of my performance of 'Danger Zone.'
 Nobody asked me for my permission, which I would have denied, and I request that my recording on this video is removed immediately." ("Danger Zone" was written by Top Gun's score composer, Giorgio Moroder, and songwriter Tom Whitlock, with Loggins as the performer.)